saiteja-namani-11/Live-Lacrosse-Game-Data-Pipeline/README.md

 - **Data Consistency and Integrity**: Ensuring data consistency across different databases and services, especially when handling real-time data streams and updates.
 - **Real-Time Data Processing**: Handling real-time data streams required optimizing the Spark execution plan and using efficient data processing techniques.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Special thanks to Professor [Name] for the original concept and permission to adapt this project for a portfolio piece.
+Special thanks to Professor Michael Fudge for the original concept and permission to adapt this project for a portfolio piece.